 Recovering from abuse or trauma

 Unfortunately, in our world it is impossible to always keep your loved ones safe.
 Sometimes the best you can do is to help them get help after they’ve experienced a traumatic event.
-Acts of violence, sexual abuse, or trauma that have happened to children or adolescents can leave deep emotional scars that can persist for the rest of their lives.
+Acts of violence, sexual abuse, or trauma that have happened to adolescents can leave deep emotional scars that can persist for the rest of their lives.
 The only way to help them heal is to seek out a therapist who can help them through the pain and trauma in order to pursue a happier life.
 At the Holiner Group, we understand what they are going through, and most of all, we believe their stories.

 Adolescent Eating Disorders